Apothecary-Community/rules/README.md

 **Examples of behavior that might warrent a warning:**

 - Allowing a conversation to devolve into an argument
-- Posting heavy content without a content warning, or posting lewd content outside of [#nsfw:the-apothecary.club]
+- Posting heavy content without a content warning, or posting lewd content outside of [#sex-rooms:the-apothecary.club]
 - A first time offense using a homophobic slur without malicous intent or contemptfully

 ### Kicks and Mutes